pavoltravnik/bubbles/README.md

 `npm i`

-Run bubbles:
+Run bubbles and login:

+`npm login`

+This will open browser and allow you to login to Facebook.
+If asked, save the browser, otherwise you would need to login everytime you run it.
+The login credentials are saved to loginData folder, keep it safe.

+It will also automatically export the list of blocked people.

+Run bubbles to import blocklist:

 `npm start`

-Turn off your 2FA authentication.
-Do not forget to turn it back when you are finished with blocking!
-2FA will be implemented soon.

 Be sure, you have files in right order and right directory:
-- "blocked/export/" will be filled by json with your blocked profiles on fb named by your email.json (f.e. pavol.travnik@protonmail.com.json)
+- "blocked/export/myexport.json" will be filled by json with your blocked profiles on fb
 - "blocked/import/" folder can contain jsons of your friends (ask them) with list of profiles and they will be automatically be blocked in your profile when you run this app.

-If you want to just extract your profile of blacklisted people simply run:

-`npm run export`

 Blocking of pages coming soon.